California State Parks Peace Officer: Difference in Training at the Academy

-Since Rangers and lifeguards serve different purposes, their training differs slightly.
-Lifeguards receive all the training as Rangers, and are required to train in - and complete - swimming and nautical courses.
+Lifeguards and rangers attend the same CA POST Peace Officer Academy.
+Lifeguards receive all the training as rangers.
+Lifeguards are also required to train in and complete the additional 8-day CA State Parks Lifeguard seasonal training either before or within one year after the completion of the POST Peace Officer Academy.
+During the POST Academy, lifeguards wear the blue uniform and rangers wear the tan and green.

 Training After the Academy

 S.P.P.O.s continue training regularly upon graduation from the academy and are encouraged to further their knowledge and skill base to best serve the parks and people of California.
 Some training includes EMT training, K-9 Handler training, counter-terrorism training, and firearms training.